Bmullerc/NFT-Preview-Card/README.md

 - To use hover to add multiple elements at a time
 - About the vertical-align property
 - To use multiple box-shadows to add a 3d effect
+- Use padding to increase distance from border to other elements

 ### Useful resources